 |3 scans, 6-month expiration||$25|

 |5 scans, 12-month expiration||$40|

 |U-Affiliates & Guests*||Purchase Scan(s)|

 *Guests need to be accompanied by an affiliate.
 For questions please see member services policies

-Drop-in anytime during our scheduled body scan clinics above.
-All clinics will be held on the 2nd floor of the Eccles Student Life Center.
+Drop-in anytime during our scheduled body scan hours above.
+All scans will be held on the 2nd floor of the Eccles Student Life Center.
 After arriving in the building, inform the membership desk you are going to your Fit3D scan.
-Follow all directional signage to the Wellness Suite where a personal trainer will check you in.
+Follow all directional signage to the Wellness Suite where a staff member will check you in.